 Set up Apache HTTPd with the appropriate config:

-Alias "/puppet-readonly.git" "/srv/git/puppet.git/" <Directory /srv/git/puppet.git/> AuthName "Puppet git repository" AuthType Basic AuthUserFile /etc/apache2/puppet.git.htpasswd Require valid-user </Directory>
+Alias "/puppet-readonly.git" "/srv/git/puppet.git/" <Directory /srv/git/puppet.git/> AuthName "Puppet git repository" AuthType Basic AuthUserFile /etc/apache2/puppet.git.htpasswd Require valid-user </Directory> -

 Create a

-file for authenticationhtpasswd -c /etc/apache2/puppet.git.htpasswd user1
+.htpasswdfile for authenticationhtpasswd -c /etc/apache2/puppet.git.htpasswd user1 -

 When Git clones or pulls a repository over SSH, it discovers references and packs dynamically.
 This cannot be done over HTTP, so you need to make sure a list up these is updated every time you push changes to the repository.
 This can be automated by using Git hooks.
 Uncomment the